• Skip to primary navigation

 • Adaptive reuse through repair, alterations, and additions, while still maintaining the features of the building’s historic, cultural, and architectural value, needs to be evaluated.

-• Preservation guidelines and recommendations on how to handle each different material (masonry, wood, metals) and building features (roofs, windows, entrances, structural systems, mechanical systems, interior features, and finishes) should be followed.
+• Preservation guidelines and recommendations on handling each material (masonry, wood, metals) and building features (roofs, windows, entrances, structural systems, mechanical systems, interior features, and finishes) should be followed.

-• Remaining materials and elements should be properly protected and maintained.
+• Remaining materials and elements should be adequately protected and maintained.

-• Chemical and physical treatments, if need, should be done in the gentlest way possible, avoiding treatments that could damage any historic or particular feature of the building.
+• Chemical and physical treatments, if needed, should be done in the gentlest way possible, avoiding treatments that could damage any historic or particular feature of the building.

-• Climate conditioning should be addressed in order to guarantee a sustainable climatic comfort but always keeping the building’s architectural expression.
+• Climate conditioning should be addressed to guarantee sustainable climatic comfort while always keeping the building’s architectural expression.

 • New elements introduced into the renovated building setting should be compatible, but it is also highly recommended that it is differentiated from the original construction itself.